paultyng/terraform-provider-unifi/docs/data-sources/account.md

 page_title: "unifi_account Data Source - terraform-provider-unifi"
 subcategory: ""
 description: |-
-  unifi_account data source can be used to retrieve radius user accounts
+  unifi_account data source can be used to retrieve RADIUS user accounts
 ---

 # unifi_account (Data Source)

-`unifi_account` data source can be used to retrieve radius user accounts
+`unifi_account` data source can be used to retrieve RADIUS user accounts